 This stave church was originally built in Fortun in Sogn in 1150 and was moved to Fantoft in 1883.
 Many years after the move this church burnt down in the year 1992 and was rebuilt exactly as it was before the fire and completed in 1997.

 The fjords of Norway are a natural wonder, created by glaciers many years ago to reveal the long, narrow waterways surrounded by steep cliffs.
 From Bergen, guided tours of these fjords are a popular travel activity.
 Led by knowledgeable tour guides you will cruise through the fjords, so you can appreciate the waterfalls and stunning views – don’t forget to bring your camera!

 Visit the Bergen Fish Market

 If you are a fan of fresh, local seafood then you will love the Bergen Fish Market.
-You will find a variety of seafood offerings, from traditional fresh fish, to scallops, and even whale, plus all of these offerings are sold by knowledgeable and friendly fishmongers.
+You will find a variety of seafood offerings, from traditional fresh fish to scallops, and even whales, plus all of these offerings are sold by knowledgeable and friendly fishmongers.

 Located right on the sea, at the main harbour, you can’t miss this stop for a fresh, local meal.

 Getting travel insurance before you travel is a MUST.
 It’s the number one thing you should always pack before travelling that can save you a lot of money, time, and stress.
 With how crazy travel has gotten recently you need that peace of mind that no matter what happens there is something protecting you from losing out.
 I always travel with travel insurance and think everyone should.